Staten Island Ferry: Ridership

 As of 2024, the Staten Island Ferry is the single busiest ferry route, and one of the busiest ferry systems, in the United States, as well as the world's busiest passenger-only ferry.
-Despite having only a single route, it carried 23.9 million passengers in fiscal 2017 (the multiple-route Washington State Ferries, the largest U.S. ferry operator with the largest fleet, carried 24.2 million passengers in 2016).
+Despite having only a single route, it carried 23.1 million passengers in fiscal 2016 (the multiple-route Washington State Ferries, the largest US ferry operator with the largest fleet, carried 24.2 million passengers in 2016).

 Fleet

 Current

 There are nine ferry boats in service, from four classes—Barberi, Austen, Molinari, and Ollis.
+As of 2025, all nine ferry boats run on renewable diesel.